raghavi123-prog/nodejs-backend/README.md

     Docker need to be created in Ec2 and login sucessfully change the security policy and acess port number 22 and 3000 Start your instance and run the deployment.
-6.Frontend deploy static html
-    modify the code in deployment where add deploy code code to it necessary aws s3 crediantials.
+6. Frontend deploy static html modify the code in deployment where add deploy code code to it necessary aws s3 crediantials.
     Integrate monitoring with cloudwatch and configure an alert for backend downtime.

-7.Create a cloud watch alarm metric for integrate monitoring. and SNS topic for backend downtime.
+7. Create a cloud watch alarm metric for integrate monitoring. and SNS topic for backend downtime.
-8.Deploy backend as docker container in  kubernetes create a kubernetes deployment and verifythe kubernetes deployment.
+8. Deploy backend as docker container in  kubernetes create a kubernetes deployment and verifythe kubernetes deployment.